nn-dma/generate-verification-report/doc/environment_variables.md

 ### GITHUB_RUN_ID

 The `GITHUB_RUN_ID` environment variable is expected to be the unique identifier of the workflow run.

+It is used to generate links to the workflow run in the verification report.

 Example: